nterreri/thesis/report/chapter4.md

-The programmer accessing the package structure should be able to understand what the purpose of the system and of the modules within is without further assistance (see Martin, 2011).
+The programmer accessing the package structure should be able to understand what the purpose of the system and of the modules within is without further assistance (Martin, 2011).
 The architecture diagram details the high level blocks of abstraction in the system (Figure 4.2).
 We will look at the core message processing logic of the system first, then